chdean-09/parkmate/readme.md

 - **Millan, Jeff Andre**
 - **Tejada, Ian Clyde**

 ParkMate simplifies your parking experience with a **user-friendly** app.
-Quickly **locate** available parking spots and **reserve** parking slots.
+Quickly **locate** available parking locations and **reserve** parking slots.
 Our app calculates **payments** based on the base rate and the hourly rate of its respective parking location.
 ParkMate provides a **transaction history**, making your payments convenient and organized.

 Say goodbye to parking hassles – ParkMate is your reliable companion for **stress-free** parking.

 ## Getting Started

-This is for developers wanting to reproduce the web app functionalities on your local machine.
-As much as possible, follow all the steps below in order.
+This is for developers wanting to reproduce the web app functionalities on their local machine.
+As much as possible, try to follow all the steps below in order.

 ## Install dependencies